Babbel vs Duolingo 2026: Which app is best for learning French?

 • No dialogue transcripts

-• Pronunciation feedback too lenient
+• Pronunciation feedback can be lenient

 Duolingo: